alljoyn/core-alljoyn/alljoyn_core/docs/README.windows.txt

 NOTE:

-    This SDK works with the Microsoft Win32 architecture, used in traditional Microsoft Windows desktops and servers with x86_64 CPUs.
+    This SDK works with the Microsoft Win32 architecture, used in traditional Microsoft Windows desktops and servers with x86 or x86_64 CPUs.

-    This SDK does NOT work with the Microsoft WinRT architecture.
+    This SDK does NOT work with the Microsoft Windows 10 UWP (Universal Windows Platform) architecture.
+Please download the Windows 10 SDK in order to develop UWP applications for Windows 10.

-Windows, Win32, WinRT, and Visual Studio are registered trademarks or trademarks of the Microsoft group of companies.
+Windows, Win32, UWP, and Visual Studio are registered trademarks or trademarks of Microsoft.

 Please see ReleaseNotes.txt for the applicable AllJoyn release version and